otoolep/questdb.io/docs/crudOperations.md

 select * from balances latest by cust_id, balance_ccy where cust_id = 1
 ```

-In above example QuestDB will execute `where` clause *before* `latest by`.
-To execute `where` _after_ `latest by` we have to rely on sub-queries.
-This is an example of how to select customers with balances over 800:
+In the above example QuestDB will execute the `where` clause *before* `latest by`.
+To execute `where` _after_ `latest by`
+we have to rely on sub-queries.
+This is an example of how to select customers with balances over 800.

 ```sql
 (select * from balances latest by cust_id, balance_ccy) where balance > 800